-Whether you’re bringing your new Can-Am home from the dealer or are traveling cross country for an epic off-road adventure, there are a few basics that apply to everyone transporting an off-road vehicle.
+Whether you’re bringing your new Can-Am home from the dealer or traveling across the country for an epic off-road adventure, there are a few basics for everyone on how to tie down a UTV on a toy hauler and transport it.

-Anchor your off-road vehicle to the trailer using a point close to your trailer’s tires / axle.
-This helps to evenly distribute force from your tie-downs and protects the ratchet straps from working loose if the off-road vehicle is moving on the trailer.
+Anchor your off-road vehicle to the trailer using a point close to your trailer’s tires or axle.
+This helps evenly distribute your tie-down force.
+Knowing how to tie down a UTV on a trailer also protects the ratchet straps from coming loose if the off-road vehicle moves in transit.

-Once you have a trailer anchor point, run your straps from the anchor point around the lowest, outermost suspension arm, and back to the trailer.
-Straps should run as parallel to the vehicle as possible, and can be crisscrossed for strength.
+Once you have a trailer anchor point, run your straps from the anchor point around the lowest, outermost suspension arm, then back to the trailer.
+Straps should run as parallel to the vehicle as possible, and can be crisscrossed for added strength.

 Check your trailer lights, check the straps—check everything before setting off.
 If something doesn’t feel right on the road, immediately pull over to a safe location and do an inspection.